tdkent/tbm-books-backend/README.md

 - name (string): Name of error.
 Could be used as a header in an error message to user
 - message (string): Provides more detail about the error for the user.

+Fake Users For Testing:
+- userEmail: fake1@fakemail | password: password123
+Has orders attached to account.
+- userEmail: fake2@fakemail | password: password123
+No orders attached to account.

 Books Endpoints

 GET /api/books